Ramanand1101/-talkie-App/README.md

 ## Deployment

 The live version of Talkie-App is deployed on Netlify.
-You can access it using the following link: [Talkie-App on Netlify](https://coruscating-paprenjak-7b3526.netlify.app/)
+You can access it using the following link: [Talkie-App](https://coruscating-paprenjak-7b3526.netlify.app/)

 ## License